 Any complaints and allegations relating to non-compliance with the Network policies and procedures can be submitted directly to the Ethics Leader or via a web-based link.
 The web-based link is available both to internal and external stakeholders.
 Complaints and allegations can also be made anonymously.
 The Ethics Leader will investigate any complaints or allegations.

 Independence

-As auditors and providers of other types of professional services, firms belonging to the PwC Network and their partners and staff are
+As auditors and providers of other types of professional services, firms belonging to the PwC Network and their personnel are expected to comply with the fundamental principles of objectivity, integrity and professional behaviour.